Allergies

 Food intolerances can lead to irritable bowel syndrome, and may be related to malabsorption.

 More and more people are getting chronic allergies.
 An allergic reaction is your body's response to what it thinks is an invader.
-The most common allergens (triggers) are certain foods, dusts, mould, chemicals, pollens and animal danders.
+The most common allergens (triggers) are foods like nuts, fish, shellfish, citrus and eggs; dusts; mould; cleaning and other household chemicals; pollens and animal dander.

 Causes

-Upset of gut flora, particularly the probiotic microbes in the digestive tract.
-(1) A healthy balance of bacteria, fungi and viruses in the gut is an essential part of the proper functioning of our entire immune system.
+Infants have a strong instinct to taste and test potential foods with their mouths.
+Everything new gets licked and sucked.
+This is why infants growing up on a farm or in a place with different foods and animals around them, tend to be far less allergic as adults than infants brought up in sterile, ultra-clean, urban, helicopter-parent environments.
+(1) - Antibiotics.
+Upset of gut microbiome, particularly the beneficial microbes in the digestive tract.
+A healthy balance of bacteria, fungi and viruses in the gut is an essential part of the proper functioning of our entire immune system.
 A single course of antibiotics can devastate the microbes in your digestive tract that have taken a lifetime to build up.
 Pollution, pharmaceutical drugs, processed food and other toxins also attack these good bacteria.
 Your immune system becomes hyperactive, responding to many substances in your environment in an allergic manner, with hay fever, food allergies and other allergies to dust, mites, animals and so on.
+(1)

+- Leaky gut.
 In particular, candida is associated with the rise in food allergies today.
 People suffering from chronic candidiasis often have a "leaky gut".
 Partially digested food is able to pass into the bloodstream, and your immune system thinks it is under attack from that particular food.
+Good bacteria provide a protective gut barrier, preventing leaky gut.
 Insufficient stomach acidity is a similar cause - again, your immune system is triggered by partially-digested food.

 Symptoms